stacklane/docs/🗄/Article/scripting/email.md

 ---

 The email module allows you to compose and send email using specific providers.
-Pre-configured providers allow Stacklane to provide simpler configurations, region specific endpoints, and automatic batching when applicable.
+Pre-configured providers allow Stacklane to provide simpler configurations.
 Contact us if you require a provider not already listed below.

 # Basic Use {#basic}